-6.1 Any employee who breaches this policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.
+- 6.1 Any employee who breaches this policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct. - 6.2 The Trust may terminate its relationship with other individuals and organisations working on its behalf if they breach this policy.